Email marketing is one of the best ways to monetize your blog.

 When someone has signed up for something exciting on your website, you are fresh in their memory.

-This is your chance to woo them and introduce them to your fun brand.
+This is your chance to woo and introduce them to your fun brand.

-You have about 24-48 hours to do this and become their best friend.
+You have 24-48 hours to do this and become their best friend.
 So, don’t waste time.

 And the best way to do this is to have a fantastic Welcome Email series.

-A welcome email series can be anywhere between 3-6 emails sent consecutively so that a person familiarizes themselves with your brand.
-Use those first 48 hours to send two emails at least.
+A welcome email series can consist of 3-6 emails sent consecutively so that a person familiarizes themselves with your brand.
+Use those first 48 hours to send at least two emails.

 It is best if the series is highly educational and helpful.

-But at the same time, incorporate a lot of yourself in your emails to help infuse your personality in your emails.
+But at the same time, incorporate a lot of yourself in your emails to help infuse your personality into them.

 This will help them fall in love with your brand, and they will look forward to your weekly emails!